SopiMlab/DeepLearningWithAudio/pyext-setup/setup-macos.md

 ## Install Magenta

 Magenta can run either on CPU (widest hardware compatibility) or GPU (much better performance), but on macOS only the CPU variant is supported.
-This makes setup much simpler, but it does mean performance is limited even if you happen to have an NVIDIA graphics card available.
+This makes setup simpler, but it does mean performance is limited even if you happen to have an NVIDIA graphics card available.

 Create a Conda environment.
 The `-n` argument specifies the name of the environment and can be whatever you want, but we'll use "magenta" here: